How To Open Dump Files Windows 7

 There are several commands that y'all can use to gather information in the dump file, including the following commands:

-• The !analyze -five control displays verbose output.
+control displays verbose output. - The

-• The lm North T command lists the specified loaded modules.
+command lists the specified loaded modules.
 The output includes the status and the path of the module.

 Note

 The !drivers extension control displays a list of all drivers that are loaded on the destination computer, together with summary information about their memory employ.
 The !drivers extension is obsolete in Windows XP and subsequently.
-To display information most loaded drivers and other modules, employ the lm command.
-The lm N T command displays data in a format that is like to the sometime !drivers extension.
+To display information most loaded drivers and other modules, employ the lm

 For help with other commands and for complete control syntax, meet the debugging tools Help documentation.
 The debugging tools Assistance documentation can be found in the following location: